 My husband and I spent more than a few Saturday mornings in bed with our lattes figuring out what we wanted to do.
 We knew that this was going to be a once-in-a-life-time trip and we wanted to make sure everything was as well planned as possible.
 We looked up each destination on Pinterest and found things we definitely would’ve missed otherwise.

-We pre-booked all of our hotels, and I printed them in a binder, along with a minute to minute, hour by hour itinerary for what the days would look like.
+I recommend pre-booking all of the hotels for peace of mind.
+I printed them in a binder, along with a minute to minute, hour by hour itinerary for what the days would look like.

 We also looked into the costs for the National Parks, and looked up cheaper options.
 One of the things we found was a park pass called “America the Beautiful.”
 For $80 USD it allowed us access to nearly all of the National Parks in America for a fraction of the cost.
 The pass lasts a year.
 You can purchase it and see what’s included here.